 Another option is to walk via the Water of Leith Walkway.
 You can start at any point along the route.
 Read more about the Water of Leith Walkway below!

 Just south of Edinburgh city centre, The Meadows is a wonderful large outdoor area.
-Despite it’s close proximity to Edinburgh’s Old Town, it is surprisingly off the tourist trail and definitely a hot spot for the locals.
+Despite its close proximity to Edinburgh’s Old Town, it is surprisingly off the tourist trail and definitely a hot spot for the locals.

 The long tree-lined walkways make this a pretty place to observe the autumn colours in Edinburgh.
-The wide open green spaces can be used at your leisure for enjoying a picnic, play sports or a stroll.
+The wide open green spaces can be used at your leisure for enjoying a picnic, playing sports or a stroll.